 As a charity that owns wild land, we are familiar with the requirements of operating in remote locations.
-In our view it is unlikely that any rural business operating in close proximity to the proposed sites would be reliant on having 4G mobile coverage.
+In our view it is unlikely that any rural business operating in close proximity to the proposed site would be reliant on having 4G mobile coverage.

 In fact, we expect that the Proposed Development would have a detrimental effect on local outdoor organisations and residents who value the area as a relatively accessible wild place, and somewhere to enjoy being disconnected from modern life.
-The introduction of this infrastructure would significantly detract from the key wildness qualities which makes the area an important asset for these organisations and residents.
+The introduction of this infrastructure would significantly detract for the key wildness qualities which makes the area an important asset for these organisations and residents.

 In recent SRN publications2 great emphasis has been placed on the possibilities for the use of future technologies (such as drone deliveries and the internet of things) made possible by connectivity in wild places.
 The National Audit Office's report3 highlights that Operators are currently only required to meet the minimum performance for 4G coverage (a download speed of 2 megabits per second).
-This level of connection is not sufficient to enable the current use of technology (for example group video calls or quick data downloads) and so the connectivity that the Proposed Developments would provide may be of little use.
+This level of connection is not sufficient to enable current uses of technology (for example group video calls or quick data downloads) and so the connectivity that the Proposed Development would provide may be of little use for current technologies not to mention future technologies.